 Research object

 A total of 55 patients with hNEN admitted to Cangzhou Central Hospital from January 2014 to May 2018 were recruited.
-All patients obtained complete B-mode ultrasound and CEUS data.
-They were defined as a hNEN group.
-Among them, 27 were males and 28 were females with an age range of 36-68 years old and an average of (55.23 ± 14.52) years old.
-There were 3 patients with hepatitis in the hNEN group.
-The inclusion criteria of hNEN was: Surgical resection or biopsy was confirmed as hNEN, and immunohistochemistry confirmed that ChrA or Syno was positive.
-The exclusion criteria were: HCC, mixed liver cancer, hilar cholangiocarcinoma, and extrahepatic cholangiocarcinoma were excluded.
-According to the World Health Organization classification of the digestive system tumor (2010) neuroendocrine tumor (NET) grading standard[11], 35 cases of hepatic NET (hNET) (G1 and G2) were defined as a hNET group, and 20 cases of hNEC (G3) were defined as a hNEC group.
-Among the 55 hNEN lesions, 29 were transferred from the pancreas, 20 were from the gastrointestinal tract, and 6 were from the other sites (2 cases from the gallbladder, 2 cases from the abdomen, 2 cases from the lung).
-During the study period, 55 patients with HCC were recruited as a HCC group.
-There were 38 males and 17 females with an age range of 35-71 years old and an average age of (54.29 ± 17.27) years old.
+All patients obtained a complete B-mode ultrasound and CEUS data.
+They were defined as the hNEN group.
+Among them, 27 were males and 28 were females with an age range of 36-68 years old and an average of 55.23 ± 14.52 years old.
+Three patients in the hNEN group had hepatitis.
+The inclusion criteria of hNEN were: Surgical resection or biopsy was confirmed as hNEN, and immunohistochemistry confirmed that ChrA or Syno was positive.
+The exclusion criteria were: HCC, mixed liver cancer, hilar cholangiocarcinoma, and extrahepatic cholangiocarcinoma.
+According to the World Health Organization classification of the digestive system tumor (2010) neuroendocrine tumor (NET) grading standard[11], 35 cases of hepatic NET (hNET) (G1 and G2) were defined as the hNET group, and 20 cases of hNEC (G3) were defined as the hNEC group.
+Among the 55 hNEN lesions, 29 were transferred from the pancreas, 20 were from the gastrointestinal tract, and six were from other sites (two cases from the gallbladder, two cases from the abdomen, and two cases from the lung).
+During the study period, 55 patients with HCC were recruited as the HCC group.
+There were 38 males and 17 females with an age range of 35-71 years old and an average age of 54.29 ± 17.27 years old.
 There were 51 HCC patients associated with hepatitis, and the hepatitis infection rate was significantly higher than that of hNEN patients.
 The difference was statistically significant (χ2 = 86.443, P = 0.000).
 All patients signed informed consent, and this study was reviewed by the Ethics Committee of Cangzhou Central Hospital.

 Research methods

 Ultrasound examination: Ultrasound examination was performed using a Philips ultrasound affinity 70 diagnostic instruments equipped with CEUS imaging software.
 B-mode ultrasound and CEUS examinations were performed in each patient.
 The patient was placed in a supine position.
 The depth, focus, gain, and grayscale and color Doppler (CDFI) range were adjusted before examination.
-B-mode ultrasound examinations, including CDFI scans were performed first.
-The lesion diameter (unit: cm), number (single/multiple), lesion property (solid/cyst), echo uniformity (uniform/non-uniform), echo level (high/low/mixed/equal), boundary (clear/unclear), accompanying signs (peripheral acoustic halo, posterior echo attenuation) of the liver lesions and CDFI images were recorded.
+B-mode ultrasound examinations, including CDFI scans, were performed first.
+Lesion diameter (unit: cm), number (single/multiple), lesion property (solid/cyst), echo uniformity (uniform/non-uniform), echo level (high/low/mixed/equal), boundary (clear/unclear), accompanying signs (peripheral acoustic halo, posterior echo attenuation) of the liver lesions, and CDFI images were recorded.

 Subsequently, a 2.4 mL contrast agent of SonoVue (Bracco) was used for CEUS.
 After the bolus injection into the left median cubital vein, 5 mL of saline was injected.
 The timing was started when the injection began.
 The whole examination process was about 3-5 min, and the image data were recorded.
 The time phase of hepatic CEUS was: 10-30 s after the injection of the contrast agent was the arterial phase, 31-120 s was the portal venous phase, and 121-360 s was the late phase.
-All examinations were performed by physicians with more than 10 years of ultrasound in our hospital.
+All examinations were performed by physicians with more than 10 years of ultrasound experience in our hospital.

-Data collection and image analysis: B-mode ultrasound: lesion diameter, number, boundary, lesion property, echo level, echo uniformity, and the number and proportion of accompanying signs (peripheral acoustic halo, posterior echo attenuation) of the liver lesions were observed and recorded.
-The characteristic differences of B-mode ultrasound between hNEN and HCC groups, transferred from different hHEN sources, and between hNEC and hNET groups were compared.
+Data collection and image analysis: B-mode ultrasound lesion diameter, number, boundary, lesion property, echo level, echo uniformity, and the number and proportion of accompanying signs (peripheral acoustic halo, posterior echo attenuation) of the liver lesions were observed and recorded.
+The characteristic differences of B-mode ultrasound between hNEN and HCC groups, transferred from different hNEN sources, and between hNEC and hNET groups were compared.